Cyber Emergency Response Team launched by UK

 But, he said, cybersecurity also presented an opportunity.
 It was "an essential feature of - and a massive opportunity for - the UK's economic recovery".

-Many countries around the world now have their own CERT, a crucial component in the sharing of information to prevent cyber-attacks.'A milestone'
+Many countries around the world now have their own CERT, a crucial component in the sharing of information to prevent cyber-attacks.

 The government says it has allocated £860m to the UK's cybersecurity efforts.